eclipse-vertx/vert.x/vertx-examples/src/main/java/README.md

 Run it with

+cd resourceload
-vertx run resourceload/ResourceLoadExample.java -cp "./resourceload/quux.jar"
+vertx run /ResourceLoadExample.java